DanZ98/Eclipse/README.md

-Static landing page built in HTML5 and CSS Grid.
+Static landing page built in HTML5, CSS3 Grid and JavaScript.